Jai2501/Tutorial2/Tutorial2.md

 - **Simplified Collaboration and Distribution**: Sharing a project is as simple as sharing its Dockerfile and docker-compose file.
 This ease of distribution ensures that team members can replicate the exact development environment effortlessly, paving the way for seamless collaboration and consistency across teams.

+> Generated with the help of ChatGPT

 ## Where to go from here?

-You may learn more about the following with plenty of resources available over the internet:
+You may learn more about the following with plenty of resources available all over the internet:

 - Efficient Image Building
 - Resource Management